Dragon (Dungeons & Dragons): Behavior

-All true dragons in Dungeons & Dragons are depicted as intelligent beings, and most of them exceedingly so.
+All true dragons in Dungeons & Dragons are depicted as intelligent beings.
 A dragon's personality varies by individual, but dragons of the same subrace tend to have similar mindsets.
-This is not always true; several exceptions exist in official D&D material.
-Dragon subraces encompass all Dungeons & Dragons alignments, going from lawful good paladin-like gold dragons to the cruel and very greedy chaotic evil red dragons.
+This is not always true however, and several exceptions exist in official D&D material.
+Dragon subraces encompass all Dungeons & Dragons alignments, going from lawful good paladin-like gold dragons to the cruel and greedy chaotic evil red dragons.

-All dragons share a common desire to collect treasure, be it precious, beautiful, magical or just shiny—indeed, the treasure in question needn't always be gold, and may sometimes be aesthetic in nature, ranging from popular artwork or sculptures or even rare books and tomes that might otherwise have an overwhelming monetary value.
+All dragons share a common desire to collect treasure, be it precious, beautiful, magical or just shiny.
+Indeed, the treasure in question need not always be gold, and may sometimes be aesthetic in nature, ranging from popular artwork or sculptures or even rare books and tomes that might otherwise have an overwhelming monetary value.
 For evil-aligned dragons, this generally directs a greedy attitude to achieve such wealth by whatever means suit them.
-For good dragons this lust for treasure is tempered, although they are certainly not averse to earning such wealth, and still appreciate gifts (while being insulted if offered an obvious bribe).
+For good dragons, this lust for treasure is tempered, although they are certainly not averse to earning such wealth, and still appreciate gifts (while being insulted if offered an obvious bribe).

 Being stronger, faster, generally smarter, and possessing longer life than humans and most other races, dragons tend to consider themselves superior creatures.
-For good-aligned dragons, this may only mean they often consider humanoid races as children, trying to take care of them and educate them; for evil-aligned dragons, they consider humanoids as mere animals, or as toys to play with; at best, they are minions and slaves, while at worst, they are the dragon's next dinner.
+For good-aligned dragons, this may simply mean they consider humanoid races as children, trying to take care of them and educate them.
+For evil-aligned dragons, they consider humanoids as mere animals, or as toys to play with.
+At best, they are minions and slaves, while at worst, they are the dragon's next meal.

 The longevity of dragons is evident in their often unenthusiastic attitudes.
-Good-aligned dragons, while concerned with defeating evil, are able to see a much broader scope of the world, and although certain crises arise that may seem very important to good-aligned humans, their dragon counterparts have the ability to see the event as an unimportant hiccup which will pass in mere centuries.
-Even those that adventure with others tend show a sense of incredible patience, including in situations where all others feel they have not a second to lose.
-Similarly, evil-aligned dragons that are crossed by belligerent adventurers may plot for dozens of generations before exacting revenge on the trespasser's line—it is not uncommon for those descended from the mentioned adventurer to find themselves the target of a dragon based simply on their lineage.
+Good-aligned dragons, while concerned with defeating evil, are able to see a much broader scope of the world, and although certain crises arise that may seem very important to good-aligned humans, their dragon counterparts have the ability to view the event as an unimportant hiccup which will pass in mere centuries.
+Even those that adventure with others tend show a sense of incredible patience, including in situations where everyone feels they have not a second to lose.
+Similarly, evil-aligned dragons that are crossed by belligerent adventurers may plot for dozens of generations before exacting revenge on the trespasser's line.
+It is not uncommon for those descended from the mentioned adventurer to find themselves the target of a dragon based simply on their lineage.